-Honey massage was developed in Tibet and Russia and is extensively described elsewhere $^{71,\ 158}$
+Honey massage was developed in extensively described elsewhere 69, 152

 Both liquid and crystalline honeys can be used.

 1-2 tea spoons of liquid honey are applied on the back.
 Massagist puts hands puts hands onto this area and unglues the palms.
 Easy at first, "ungluing" the hands becomes more difficult with every move because the tension force increases.
 Massage lasts until the palms no longer stick to the massaged area, and the honey disappears from it.
 The actual duration depends on the type and quality of honey.
 Generally, honey massage lasts from 30 minutes.